5.18 Pre-Birth Protocol

 Family Nurse Partnership

 In Norfolk the referral criteria are that the young mother must be under 19 years old at conception and under 24 weeks gestation at referral.
-Referrals can be made by speaking to the FNP team on 01603 779386.
+All referrals can be made to ‘Just One Number’ on 0300 300 0123.